psyomn/sclack/Milestones.markdown

 ##### Scala Topics Covered

-The scala toics covered in this release is the following:
+The scala topics covered in this release is the following:

 * Classes, Objects, Traits, (Re-) using libraries from pure Java